geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Yeah.
 Yeah.

 ##### **Geohot** [[00:46:08](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2768)]
 Then the other thing is that you might run into problems with, is right now we have vmin and vmax.
 Vmax.
 And vmin and vmax, it can't simplify if you have something that's basically like define var A minus A. That may not have the right range.
-You know, this one with...
+You know, this one with..
 Like right now, vmin and vmax are recording an int and not a uop.
 And that might be something that you want to change.

 ##### **Sieds Lykles** [[00:46:40](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2800)]
 Yeah.